AdityaJaiswalCNCS/CyberLearn-Ethical-Hacking-/README.md

 ├── frontend-react/
 └── docker-labs/

-yaml
-Copy code

 ### Purpose of Upgrade
 - Decouples backend and frontend for cleaner architecture
 - Improves maintainability and industry readiness
 - Enables safe and isolated hacking labs using Docker
 - Included to fully satisfy GUVI reviewer feedback

-⚠ The original JSP/Servlet project remains untouched for academic review — the **V2 modern upgrade is an additional enhancement**.

 ---